dougjuh/hello-world/README.md

 # learning Git because I want to and need to
 Wish I had learned this years ago for my personal projects!

-Blah blah and more words can be added
+More words can be added or even removed.

+SO what happens to changes made after the pull request?